Fradeet/OSM-tiles-splice-tool/README.md

 pip install requests
 ```
 ### Basic
 Open your web browser, visit [OpenStreetMap Wesite](https://www.openstreetmap.org/), and open the DevTool (Press F12 by default).
 Turn 'Network' tab, that list the pictures which browser loaded.
-(If you see the image files, just move the map)
+(If you can't see the image files, just move the map)

 ![](pic/NetworkTab.png)